agarie/measurable/README.md

 Measurable.euclidean_squared([3, 4]) # => 25
 ```

-Maybe add support for (some of) NMatrix's dtypes, like `:float32`, `:float64`, `:complex64`, `:complex128`, etc. This will have to way until Measurable supports NMatrix's API.
+Maybe add support for (some of) NMatrix's dtypes, like `:float32`, `:float64`, `:complex64`, `:complex128`, etc. This will have to wait until Measurable supports NMatrix's API.

 ## License